All Are Welcome

 Children receive Holy Communion at the request of their parents.
 Many toddlers receive their first communion when they are old enough to reach out their hand.
 Jesus said, “let the little children come to me.”

-Christ Campus, (CC) located on the western border of Joliet at 2800 Grove Rd., was purchased in 2008 to extend the Episcopal tradition into Kendall county.
-A former farm site, CC offers open spaces, a barn, pond, and houses where the people of God gather to worship and play.
+Christ Campus, located on the western border of Joliet at 2800 Grove Rd., was purchased in 2008 to extend the Episcopal tradition into Kendall county.
+A former farm site, Christ Campus offers open spaces, a barn, pond, and houses where the people of God gather to worship and play.
 Liturgies offered tend to be informal and conversational.
 Conversations about the issues raised during liturgy continue in the family atmosphere over a cup of coffee.
-Weather permitting, worship services are offered in the barn.
-When the weather turns cold, worship moves into the heated chapel.
+Worship services are offered in the renovated Barn known as The Worship Center.
+Holy Eucharist is held every Sunday at 11:15 AM.

 Locations and Contact Information